ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

     # in this case
     #
     itcount = 0
+    # The while loop will get more attention later.
     while (norm(r) > tol * norm(b)) && (itcount < 10)
         #
         # Store r and d = AF\r in the same place.